 I like to run my brush in circular motions on the first coat to be sure I get every corner of the fibers…. especially on fabrics like velvet where there are lots of fibers sticking up…

 Usually with furniture you should wait 60 minutes between coats.
 With fabric, I say wait 2-4 hours.
-You’ll see in my video that it took my piece forever to dry between coats becuase of the humidity.

 5 – Wax your piece!